Datahenge/temporal/README.md

 ### Concept
 The Earth's temporal calendar (years, months, weeks, days) is static information.
 We know that May 4th in year 2542 will be a Friday, and will be the 124th day of that year.

 ERP systems frequently need date-based information.
+How do they do this?
-One option is to repeatedly call Python functions and perform calculations.
-This is inefficient and leads to unnecessary coding.
+* Option 1: Call Python functions (such as from the `datetime` library) and write calculations.
+But it's inefficient to repeteadly call the same algorithms, and leads to unnecessary coding.
+* Option 2: Generate calendar data, and store inside the SQL database.
+But this leads to unnecessary disk I/O at runtime.

-The purpose of Temporal is load all calendar data into the Redis Cache at startup.
-This includes calculations such as `Week Number`, `Day Number in Year`, `Day of Week`.
-Developers can now rapidly fetch time-based information with short "GET" calls to Redis.
+The purpose of Temporal is to provide:
+* Option 3: Load all calendar data into the *Redis Cache* at startup.
+Included complex calculations for `Week Number of Year`, `Week Dates`, and more.

+By leveraging the power of Redis, ERPNext can rapidly fetch date-based information with minimal CPU and Disk activity.

 ### Installation
 Using Bench: